 TORONTO (Reuters) - Canada’s main stock index rebounded on Wednesday from a 2017 low hit in the previous session, led by gains for natural resource shares as commodity prices rallied, while investors took the latest Federal Reserve interest rate hike in stride.

-The Toronto Stock Exchange's S&P/TSX composite index unofficially closed up 141.30 points, or 0.92 percent, at 15,520.91.
-Nine of the index's 10 main groups ended higher.
-(Reporting by Fergal Smith; Editing by Phil Berlowitz)
+The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE closed up 141.30 points, or 0.92 percent, at 15,520.91.
+The index had its lowest close of the year on Tuesday.

 The energy sector climbed nearly 3 percent as oil prices pulled out of a dive, with the most influential gainers including Encana Corp ECA.TO, which rose 5.7 percent to C$14.69.

 U.S. crude oil futures CLc1 settled $1.14 higher at $46.86 a barrel on a surprise drawdown in U.S. crude inventories and data from the International Energy Agency suggesting OPEC cuts could create a crude deficit in the first half of 2017.

 The materials group, which includes precious and base metals miners and fertilizer companies, jumped 4.4 percent as higher prices for copper and other industrial metals boosted base metal miners.
 Gold producers also gained as bullion prices rose.